-In order to fund more projects with DWTRF funds, the PPL may be issued for public comment several times a year so that projects that have been approved by the Infrastructure Council and have been scored and ranked can be given binding letter of commitments sooner.
+In order to fund more projects with DWTRF funds, the PPL may be issued for public comment several times a year so that projects that have been approved by the Infrastructure Council and have been scored and ranked can be given binding letters of commitment sooner.
 The PPL will include a summary of the health benefits for the project.